Feature Hashing component reference

 This article describes a component included in Azure Machine Learning designer.

-This article describes how to use the Feature Hashing module in Azure Machine Learning Studio (classic), to transform a stream of English text into a set of features represented as integers.
-You can then pass this hashed feature set to a machine learning algorithm to train a text analysis model.
+Use the Feature Hashing component to transform a stream of English text into a set of integer features.
+You can then pass this hashed feature set to a machine learning algorithm to train a text analytics model.